 Scroll down to see our latest Erlang & Elixir news

 Every month we send our selection of Erlang and Elixir news, blogs, case studies, videos and podcasts to over 3000 subscribers.
 Our goal is to showcase interesting technical issues AND companies of all sizes that use Erlang and Elixir in production.
-Maybe something in our newsletter could help you convince upper management to take a leap and try some Erlang or Elixir :) Scroll down to take a look at the last newsletter issue and if you like what you're reading subscribe to our mailing list through using the form below.
-Any suggestions and improvements are welcome, we'd love to hear your thoughts!
+Maybe something in our newsletter could help you convince upper management to take a leap and try some Erlang or Elixir :) Scroll down to take a look at the last newsletter issue and if you like what you read subscribe to our mailing list.

 Getting sporty with Erlang & Elixir!
 Don’t know about you, but here at Erlang Solutions we get very sporty come spring.
 Some of us are running marathons, others are just really keen on football (soccer for US based readers) league matches.
 Either way, you’ll be hearing a lot more about our Erlang tech & sports related exploits over the next few months.